sibirbil/marsopt/docs/source/getting_started.md

 - **`initial_noise`** and **`final_noise`**:
   - Control how much variability (i.e., "noise") is introduced when suggesting new parameter values.
-  - The noise typically decreases over time (cosine annealing), enabling exploration early on and fine-tuning later.
+  - The noise decreases over time, enabling exploration early on and fine-tuning later.

 - **`random_state`**:
   - Seed for reproducibility.
 Provide an integer so you can replicate results exactly.